mefengl/awesome-prompts/README.md

 ```
 <codes>

-Add the most detailed annotations in <language>
+Add the most detailed inline comments in <language>, show them in codeblock
-other infomation and a code structure in the end
 ```